codeschool-kiddo-level-1-complete/dojo_rules/introduction.md

-I love Ruby and JavaScript!
-#I can get real mad
+*I can get real mad
-#I can be very persistent
+*I can be very persistent
-#I split heads with axes
+*I split heads with axes